 Golden milk, Latte Oro— also known as Turmeric Milk —is a traditional Ayurvedic Indian drink.
 It can be as simple as mixing milk and ground turmeric.

 Making plant-based versions of our favorite foods is our goal.
 We are also fans of all the vegetable kinds of milk; we changed the traditional golden milk recipe's cow's milk for rice milk and added a few aromatic ingredients.

 You can make this turmeric golden milk recipe with any plant milk, such as these homemade ones: soy milk (homemade soy milk recipe), unsweetened almond milk (see almond milk recipe), and oat milk (homemade oat milk recipe also on this site); coconut milk and cashew milk work beautifully as well.

 Generally, we have golden milk a couple of times a week to replace our morning plant-based late coffee.
 And we love having it with a portion of gluten-free cornbread.

-Turmeric has been used in Ayurvedic medicine for thousands of years to treat joint pain, fatigue, and digestive issues, amongst other conditions.
-A good example is its use on the Vegan Kitchari Cleanse Ayurvedic recipe, a 1-pot hassle-free main dish, that works perfectly when you want to give your gut and stomach some rest.
+A good example is its use in the Vegan Kitchari Cleanse Ayurvedic recipe, a 1-pot hassle-free main dish that works perfectly when you want to give your gut and stomach some rest.

-Modern research also suggests that turmeric is a potent antioxidant, heart disease-fighting, and anti-cancer effects.
+Modern research also suggests that turmeric is a potent antioxidant, heart disease-fighting, and has anti-cancer effects.

-Spices like ginger, cinnamon, and cloves have anti-inflammatory and anti-cancer benefits.
+Spices like ginger, ground cinnamon, and cloves have anti-inflammatory and anti-cancer benefits.

 You need very few ingredients and 5 minutes.